gadsbytom/data_modelling_aws/README.md

 # ETL project

 ## Purpose of the database
-More ETL work from Udacity's Data Engineering Nanodegree.
-A firm wants to move their processes and data onto the cloud.
-Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
-The repo is tasked with building an ETL pipeline that extracts the data from S3, stages it in Redshift, and transforms data into a set of dimensional tables.
+An ETL pipeline based on the [million songs dataset](http://millionsongdataset.com/).
+A dataset comprising user logs and music records resides in S3, in a directory of JSON user logs (user activity), as well as a directory with JSON song metadata.
+This repo is builds an ETL pipeline that extracts the data from S3, stages it in Redshift, and transforms data into a set of SQL fact and dimension tables (basically an unstructured to structured transformation).

 ## Assumption of the pipeline
 Redshift cluster has been created and IAM role and endpoint details are added to the config file, `dwh.cfg`

-## Analytic goals
-Sparkify's analytics team will analyze the data they've been collecting on songs and user activity on their new music streaming app.

 ## Data
 Data is from the [million songs dataset](http://millionsongdataset.com/)